All Episodes

 I care about American privacy issues.

-Because a country like America needs to have secrets, and we can't have the Iranians, the North Koreans, the Russians, the Chinese, and everybody else hacking into our system.
+And if we're ever going to have a real national defense, we better fix cybersecurity because a country like America needs to have secrets, and we can't have the Iranians, the North Koreans, the Russians, the Chinese, and everybody else hacking into our system.

-And if I get attacked by one more imbecile out there in the media, they have no clue these people.
+And if I get attacked by one more imbecile out there in the media, they have no clue, these people.

 They don't even know what I just told you about everything that's been hacked.